Tables

 Hover

-A row hover state can help users to visually scan the columns of data in a row.
+A row hover state helps users to visually scan the columns of data in a row.

 Sorting